 Throughout the session, we will perform daily screenings to ensure the ongoing health of our camp population.
 We have a protocol in place for any community member who becomes symptomatic and requires quarantine or isolation.

 - Does my camper have to quarantine before attending Beyond Akeela?

-As of now, we anticipate that all campers will be required to quarantine for 10 days prior to Camp.
+All campers will be required to quarantine for 10 days prior to Camp.
 Contact should be restricted to members of the household only.
 Campers should not unnecessarily engage or interact with others outside their immediate household contacts other than during travel to camp or for other necessary purposes (eg. school, medical visits).

-We ask all household members to take appropriate social distancing measures (wearing a mask, staying six feet apart from other people, and washing hands with soap and water frequently) during the quarantine period prior to camp as well.
-During the quarantine, all Camp families will log daily temperatures of their camper and self-screen for COVID-19 symptoms on a form Beyond Akeela will provide, which will be reviewed by our camp medical staff.
+We ask all household members to take appropriate physical distancing measures (wearing a mask, staying six feet apart from other people, and washing hands with soap and water frequently) during the quarantine period prior to camp as well.
+We ask that families do not engage in any high risk social activities (eg. large gatherings, weddings).